 Supplementary assessments will be provided for this unit in line with the University of Canberra guidelines.

-If students fail the VIVA, they have one opportunity to take a supplementary VIVA in the same Range of Practice Area but with a different case.
+If students fail a VIVA, they have one opportunity to take a supplementary VIVA in the same Range of Practice Area but with a different case.
 If the student fails the second attempt, the student must repeat the unit.